22388o/truestamp-js/README.md

 Warning: Do not expose your Truestamp private API key in code shipped to browser clients over the web!

 You can use a `<script>` tag in the browser to load a specific version of the library from several supported CDN's.
 Replace the pinned version in the link with the version you use in your app.
-You can use ESM modules or the UMD build for browser support.
+You can use the UMD build for browser support.

 ```html
 <!-- JSDELIVR UMD -->